 'Conclave' leads race for British BAFTA awards, one more than 'Emilia Perez'

-But with the wildfires in Los Angeles over the past week fresh in the minds of everyone in the movie industry, Wednesday's announcement of the latest BAFTA nominations was understandably subdued.
+But with the wildfires in Los Angeles over the past week fresh in the minds of everyone in the movie industry, Wednesday's announcement of the latest BAFTA nominations was understandably restrained.

-"We are very much thinking of our colleagues, friends, community over there," BAFTA chair Sara Putt told The Associated Press.
-“It’s devastating what’s going on.”
+"Before we begin, on behalf of everyone at BAFTA, our thoughts are with colleagues, friends and peers and all those affected by the devastating wildfires in the Los Angeles area," actor Will Sharpe said before he and fellow actor Mia McKenna-Bruce announced the nominations.

 "The Brutalist" ended up with nine nominations, including leading actor for Adrien Brody, who faces stiff competition from Fiennes and Timothee Chalamet, who plays the young Dylan in "A Complete Unknown."